 FEMA (Foreign Exchange Management Act,1999) is an Act of the Parliament of India and was passed on 29/12/1999 in parliament, replacing the Foreign Exchange Regulation Act (FERA).
-The RBI is primary regulatory authority responsible for administration of FEMA.
+The RBI is primary regulatory authority responsible for administration of FEMA, while the Enforcement Directorate (ED) is responsible for enforcement and investigation of contraventions.

 Purpose of Act: Integrate and amend the law relating to foreign exchange with the objective of facilitating external trade and payments and for promoting the orderly development and maintenance of foreign exchange market in India.